Cap0n3/Checkmysum/README.md

 - sha256
 - sha512

-And then automatically compare generated hash with given third-party hash.
+And then automatically compare generated hash with given third-party hash and output result.

 ## Usage